-Streamline Health has no significant obligations for capital resources, other than its \$1,000,000 of revolving debt, the noncancelable operating leases of approximately \$1,287,000 payable over the next four years and capitalized leases of approximately \$156,000, payable over the next two years.
-Capital expenditures for property and equipment in 2007 are not expected to exceed \$500,000.
+Streamline Health has no significant obligations for capital resources, other the noncancelable operating leases of approximately \$984,000 payable over the next three years.
+Capital expenditures for property and equipment in 2008 are not expected to exceed \$800,000.

-During the last three years, Streamline Health has expended approximately \$1,853,000 for capital expenditures, increased its sales and marketing expenses, product research and development and support and consulting expenses, and made net debt and deferred interest repayments of approximately \$7,625,000.
-This resulted in significant net cash outlays over the last four years.
-Although Streamline Health reduced staffing levels and related expenses during 2003 and 2004, the stringent expense controls and reduced staffing, caused by the necessity to retire the long-term debt, hampered the growth of revenues in fiscal year 2003 and 2004.
-Accordingly, to continue to achieve increasing revenues and profitability it was necessary for the Company to significantly increase the sales and marketing expenses in fiscal 2005 and 2006.
-The Company believes that this strategic initiative to expand sales and marketing should produce improved results in 2007 and beyond as the expanded sales and marketing efforts begin to produce results.
+During the last three years, Streamline Health has expended approximately \$2,193,000 for capital expenditures, increased its sales and marketing expenses, product research and development and support and consulting expenses, and made net debt repayments of approximately \$3,000,000.
+This resulted in significant net cash outlays over the last three years.
+Accordingly, to position the Company to achieve increasing revenues and profitability it was necessary for the Company to significantly increase the sales and marketing expenses in fiscal 2005, 2006 and 2007.
+The Company believes that this strategic initiative to expand sales and marketing should produce improved results in 2008 and beyond as the expanded sales and marketing efforts begin to produce results.
 However, there can be no assurance Streamline Health will be able to do so.